 1. Made from a rapidly renewable resource

 Eucalyptus trees can be harvested in as few as 3-5 years, making them a rapidly renewable resource.
-Some species of eucalyptus can grow at a rate of 12 feet per year and achieve the massive height of 300 feet.
+Some species of eucalyptus can grow at a rate of 12 feet per year and achieve the towering height of 300 feet.
 Hardwoods, on the other hand, take around 60 years to fully mature.
 This vast difference in maturity rates puts eucalyptus trees more on par with bamboo plants, which reach maturity in 5 to 7 years.
 Apart from their fast-growing times, rapidly renewable plants are beneficial for the environment in other ways too.
 They don’t require as much water and fertilizer as other plants, putting far less pressure on the ecosystem.

 2. More durable than hardwoods

 When choosing a product to make your home more eco-friendly, an important question to ask is “Will this stand the test of time?”
 There is little point in buying a product that will need replacing within a few years, and doing so is generally a waste of materials and money.
 Eucalyptus floors, however, are renowned for their hardness.
 They’re able to stand up to heavy foot traffic, even in commercial areas such as restaurants, coffee shops, and bars.
 Therefore, they should have no problem lasting decades in your house.
 If you want to boost the durability of your eucalyptus floors, then opt for strand woven eucalyptus, which is two times harder than traditional eucalyptus and beats oak by far on the Janka Hardness Scale.

 Tell me more about strand woven eucalyptus.